 Nominated candidates shall be announced at the membership meeting held in April.
 The Nominations & Election Committee will assure that at least one candidate is nominated for each office.
 Further nominations may be requested from the floor at the same meeting or through email notifications to the general Chapter Membership if electronic balloting is used.
 Nominations are considered closed after this meeting or by a designated deadline for elections that will be conducted electronically as conveyed via an email to the general Chapter Membership.

-Notwithstanding Article III – Paragraph B, if, after the close of nominations, there are unopposed candidates for specific offices, the unopposed candidates may be declared elected to their respective offices; and, the names of the unopposed candidates would then not appear on the ballot for election of officers.
+Notwithstanding Article III – Paragraph B, if, after the close of nominations, there are unopposed candidates for specific offices, the Chapter Board of Directors may declare via a formal notification to the general Chapter Membership at the membership meeting held in April (and via a follow on email to the general Chapter Membership) that the unopposed candidates are thereby elected to their respective offices and the names of the unopposed candidates would then not appear on a formal ballot for election of officers submitted to the general Chapter Membership as normally provided for in Article E below.

-Election of Officers, whether opposed or unopposed, shall be held in the month of May each year.
+Unless otherwise subject to the provisions of Article D above, Election of Officers, whether opposed or unopposed, shall be held in the month of May each year.
 In accordance with Paragraph B above, printed ballots shall be provided to the members with the names of all candidates - except for unopposed candidates already declared elected per Paragraph D above – that are duly nominated at the April meeting of the Chapter.
 There shall be no provision for write-in Candidates.
 Votes shall be counted by the Chairman of the Nominations & Elections Committee and at least one other member of the Committee.
 Upon completion of the count, the Chairman of the Nominations & Elections Committee will introduce the elected Officers at the May meeting if conducted in person or otherwise at the last meeting of the program year, including those officers declared elected previously by virtue of being unopposed.

-Elected officers shall be installed at the last meeting of the program year.
+Elected officers shall be installed at the last meeting of the program year which is typically held in June.

 Chapter Officers may be removed from office for cause in accordance with the National By-Laws.